-Monoscopic Interaction Lens.
 Many 2D as well as 3D applications provide interaction concepts which are best applicable in two dimensions using 2D interaction paradigms.
-One example are 3D widgets [7] which reduce simultaneously manipulated DoFs.
+3D widgets [7] are one example, which reduce simultaneously manipulated DoFs.
 Since these interaction concepts are optimized for 2D interaction devices and monoscopic viewing we propose a monoscopic interaction lens through which two-dimensional interactions can be performed without loosing the entire stereoscopic effect.
-We attach a lens to the position of the mouse cursor and project the content within such an arbitrarily shaped lens onto the image plane.
-Thus the user can focus on the given tasks and tools to perform 2D or 3D interactions in the same way as done on a common monoscopic display.
+Therefore we attach a lens at the position of the mouse cursor.
+The content within such an arbitrary lens shape surrounding the mouse cursor is projected at the image plane.
+Thus the user can focus on the given tasks and tools to perform 2D or 3D interactions in the same way as done on an ordinary monoscopic display.
 This can be used to read text on a stereoscopic object, or to interact with 3D widgets.
+Figure 7 (right) shows the usage of a monoscopic interaction lens in a 3D modelling application.
+Potentially, this lens can be visualized to one user who can manipulate the three-dimensional content by using a 3D widget, another user can view the 3D objects, whereas the lens is not visible in her sweet spot.

-5 Implementation
+5. Implementation

-To provide a technical basis for the concepts described above, we explain some implementation details of our 3D user interface framework [19].
-To allow simultaneous viewing monoscopic content need to be modified in order to make it perceivable on AS displays, while a stereo pair needs to be generated from the 3D content.
+To provide a technical basis for the concepts described above, we explain some implementation details of our 3D user interface framework [17, 20].
+To allow simultaneous viewing monoscopic content need to be modified in order to make it perceivable on AS displays, while a stereo pair need to be generated out of the 3D content.
 Since these are diverse image processing operations first 2D is separated from 3D content.
 To achieve this separation, our technique acts as an integrated layer between 3D application and OS.
-By using this layer we ensure that the operating system takes care about rendering 2D GUI elements in a native way (see Figure 4 (step 1)).
+By using this layer we ensure application operating system that the operating system takes care about rendering 2D GUI elements in a native way (see Figure 4 (step 1)).